 11 Displacement from Velocity

 We have seen that velocity is the derivative of position: if we know \vec r(t), we can figure out \vec v(t)But can we go the other way around?
-The answer is yes, and the argument is actually pretty straightforward!
-Let’s go through it.
+The answer is yes!
+Let’s do it.

 The bottom line from this discussion is that